-Fabric falls into 2 basic categories; woven and knitted.
+Fabric falls into 2 basic categories: woven and knitted.
 Knit fabric is the generic term for any textile in which the yarn is formed into an interconnecting loop construction.
-When fabric is stretched along its width, it will stretch significantly, with only slight stretch along its length.
+When the fabric is stretched along its width, it will stretch significantly, with only a slight stretch along its length.

 How is it manufactured?

 Knit fabric made is commonly available, and there are 2 generic groups of knit fabric: warp-knitted fabrics and weft-knitted (like jersey and other stretch knit fabric).